New Publication: Condition Monitoring of Permanent Magnet Synchronous Machines

 Machine learning strategies for predictive maintenance

-The study highlights the strengths and limitations of these methods, emphasising the need for experimental validation to bridge the gap between theoretical advancements and real-world applications.
+The study highlights these methods' strengths and limitations, emphasising the need for experimental validation to bridge the gap between theoretical advancements and real-world applications.

 Improving fault detection and condition monitoring techniques is essential for increasing the reliability and efficiency of PMSMs across multiple applications.
 This review provides a valuable resource for researchers and industry professionals seeking to enhance the robustness of these machines in demanding environments.